 From – “…lift our eyes to that bright Star, (inferring Jesus.
 See Revelations 22:16) whose rising brings peace and salvation…”

 To – “…and lift our eyes to Him whose divine Words brings Peace and Salvation to the faithful…”

 The purpose being the Jewish creed does not recognise the Christian belief that Jesus is their Saviour,

 The stories and scriptures of the Old Testament were alogorically used to illuminate salient points of our discipline and no more.

 Therefore our Freemasonry is founded on the simple premise, i.e. that we have a belief in a Supreme Being, not what religion or creed we follow and that is why we must be:

 “…good Men and true, Men of Honor and Honesty, by whatever Denominations or Persuasions we may be distinguished; whereby Masonry becomes the Center of Union, and the Means of conciliating true Friendship among Persons that must have remained at a perpetual Distance.”

-Therefore the suggestion that our ritual was influenced by Judism is incorrect, as is the general belief that Freemasonry in general is Christian.
-Our society in multi-denominational, and so may it remain so.
+Therefore the suggestion that our ritual was influenced by Judaism is incorrect, as is the general belief that Freemasonry in general, is Christian.
+Our society in multi-denominational, and long so may it remain so.